moldach/Transcriptome_Assembly-Annotation/README.md

 ## Assembly

-Use the `runall` script (adapted from Matt MacManes [Oyster River Protocol](https://github.com/macmanes-lab/Oyster_River_Protocol) which combines scripts for the optimization of (eukaryotic) transcriptome assembly, using a multi-kmer multi-assembler approach, then merges those assemblies into 1 final assembly.
+Use the `runall` script adapted from [Matt MacManes](https://twitter.com/macmanes)'s [Oyster River Protocol](https://github.com/macmanes-lab/Oyster_River_Protocol) which combines scripts for the optimization of (eukaryotic) transcriptome assembly, using a multi-kmer multi-assembler approach, then merges those assemblies into 1 final assembly.

 *Note: ammendements to the Oyster River Protocol may have happened since this pipeline was created/run.
 If your intent is reproducing the results of the paper then use the `runall` script as is.
 If you are using this repo for your own _de novo_ eukaryotic assembly it is prudent to check the official repo and make any necessary changes to the `runall` script.*